Fair Clustering with Minimum Representation Constraints: Numerical Results

 We implemented MiniReL in Python with Gurobi 10.0 \citep{gurobi} for solving all IPs.
 We warm-start MiniReL with the output from the baseline version of Lloyd's algorithm (details and evaluation of this warm-starting is included in Appendix \ref{app:warm_start}).
 All experiments were run on a computing environment with 16 GB of RAM and 2.7 GHz Quad-Core Intel Core i7 processor.
 For the following experiments we set $\alpha = 0.51$ to represent majority representation in a cluster.
 We experiment with different settings of $\alpha$ in Appendix \ref{app:changing_alpha}.
+Our results show that MR-fairness becomes more difficult to satisfy as the representation threshold $\alpha$ increases, and can be satisfied with standard unfair clustering approaches when $\alpha\le0.3$.
 We also set $\ell = 1, u = n$ to provide a fair comparison to Lloyd's algorithm with no cardinality constraints.
 We provide some additional experiments with balanced clusters (i.e., $l \approx \frac{n}{k}$) in Appendix \ref{app:balanced_clusters}.
+In the interest of brevity, all experiment results are reported using the cluster statistical parity setting of $\beta$ and we defer experimental results under cluster equality of opportunity to Appendices \ref{app:kmean_extra} and \ref{app:kmed}.

 We benchmark MiniReL against Lloyd's algorithm for $k$-means and its associated alternating minimization algorithm for $k$-medians \citep{park2009simple}.
 For the $k$-means setting we use the implementation available in scikit-learn \citep{scikit-learn} with a $k$-means++ initialization.
 For the $k$-medians setting we compare MiniReL against the alternating minimization approach for $k$-medians using the implementation available in scikit-learn extra package \citep{scikit-learn-extra} with a $k$-mediods++ initialization.
-We use euclidean distance to compute distances between points.
+We use Euclidean distance to compute distances between points.
 For both settings, we run the algorithm with 100 different random seeds.
-We report the clustering with the lowest clustering cost, which we denote $k$-means/$k$-medians respectively, and the fairest clustering with respect clustering statistical parity ($k$-\textit{means-SP}/$k$-\textit{medians-SP}) and cluster equality of opportunity( $k$\textit{-means-EqOp}/ $k$\textit{-medians-EqOp}).
+We report the clustering with the lowest clustering cost, which we denote $k$-means/$k$-medians respectively, and the fairest clustering with respect clustering statistical parity ($k$-\textit{means-SP}/$k$-\textit{medians-SP}) and cluster equality of opportunity ($k$\textit{-means-EqOp}/ $k$\textit{-medians-EqOp}).
+We also benchmark MiniReL against the publicly available implementations of the socially fair $k$-means algorithm of \citet{ghadiri2021socially} in the $k$-means setting, and the diversity aware $k$-medians algorithm of \citet{thejaswi2021diversity}.
+We do not benchmark against any proportionally fair clustering algorithms \citep[e.g.][]{chierichetti2017fair}, as any algorithm that enforces proportionally fair clustering will be definition violate MR-fairness.